Trading Bitcoin at Merrill Edge

 Merrill Lynch Crypto Summary

-Merrill Edge provides indirect exposure to crypto through ETFs, while Robinhood delivers both indirect and direct options.
+Merrill Edge provides indirect access to cryptocurrencies through ETFs, while Robinhood offers both indirect exposure and direct coin trading.

 Chad Morris is a financial writer with more than 20 years experience